rktjmp/lush.nvim/CREATE.md

     |-lush_theme/
       |-cool_name.lua # contains your lush spec, this is what we'll edit next
   |-colors/
-    |-cool_name.vim   # used to load your theme into neovim
+    |-cool_name.vim   # used to load your colorscheme into neovim
-  |-lush_build.lua    # used to export your theme, we'll look at this later
+  |-lush_build.lua    # used to export your colorscheme, we'll look at this later
 ```

-## 2. Create your theme
+## 2. Create your colorscheme

 Open your `lua/lush_theme/*.lua` file and run `:Lushify`.